Calvinist Erwin Lutzer is pastor of the Moody Church in Chicago. Writing on the doctrine of election he states,

 Here Lutzer talks about how “truth has to be received” and the importance of making “a decision for Jesus” and “a time when you cross that threshold” and the need to “abide in the truth.”
 All this speaks of a contingent reality involving what certainly seem to be free decisions which is in contradiction to Lutzer’s Calvinist theistic determinism.
 And Lutzer also says,

 “You think of the astounding claims that Jesus Christ made, and yet you have people today who say, “To me He’s a good teacher.”
 Well, good teachers normally don’t exalt themselves and tell people that their eternal destiny is totally determined by what these people do with Him.
 No, but Jesus did that…”

 Lutzer contradicts his own theology here.
-On Calvinism, people’s eternal destinies have absolutely nothing to do with what people “do with Jesus.”
-Each person’s eternal destiny has been completely and unalterably predetermined by God alone.
-For the Calvinist to present salvation as if it is an open question that depends upon the person hearing the message of salvation with respect to their decision, will, humility, submission, etc., is both incoherent and misleading.
+And it certainly seems that Jesus himself refutes Lutzer’s deterministic Calvinist soteriology when Lutzer tells us that Jesus told people “that their eternal destiny is totally determined by what [they] do with Him.”
+On Calvinism, people’s eternal destinies have absolutely nothing to do with what people “do with Jesus” in the libertarian free will sense implied here.
+Each person’s eternal destiny has been completely and unalterably determined by God alone.
+For Lutzer to present salvation as if it is an open question that depends upon the person hearing the message of salvation and “doing” something with Jesus with respect to their decision, will, humility, submission, etc., is both incoherent and misleading.
 The point is that this incoherence is not hermeneutically significant to Lutzer.
 Should it be?